 Dorothy Sings the Cowgirl Blues

-Rancher John Tolen (Stanley price) is after the Harkins ranch as his men found some gold at the river which flows through it.
-What Tolen doesn't know but locals Dorothy (Dorothy Page) and wanderer Dick (Dave O'Brien) discover is that the gold is actually washing down from the Tolen ranch.
-With Tolen wanting to eliminate the Harkins family, even young Billy (Dix Davis) Dorothy and Dick along with Billy's uncle set about tricking Tolen by offering to switch ranches with him.
+Rancher John Tolen (Stanley Price - Thunder in the Dust) has set his sights on getting the Harkins ranch as his men discovered some gold in the river which runs through it.
+What Tolen doesn't know is that Dorothy (Dorothy Page - Water Rustlers), a local, and Dick (Dave O'Brien - Sheriff of Sage Valley), a wanderer, discover that the gold is actually washing down from the Tolen ranch into the Harkins ranch.
+With Tolen wanting to eliminate the Harkins family, even young Billy (Dix Davis), Dorothy and Dick along with Billy's uncle set about tricking Tolen by offering to switch ranches with him.

 What this all boils down to is that "The Singing Cowgirl" is just about a typical western of the era when it comes to the story but with the difference with is featuring a singing cowgirl instead of a singing cowboy.
 But it is a case that the balance is out with the western stuff playing second fiddle to all the light stuff such as the humour and the musical scenes.